-Total long-term debt at the end of fiscal 2006 amounted to ¥3,703.9 billion (\$31,657 million), due to long-term liabilities incurred for the purchase of railway facilities associated with JR East's assumption of Shinkansen railway facilities and other facilities, bonds, and long-term loans.
-Long-term liabilities incurred for the purchase of railway facilities associated with JR East's assumption of Shinkansen railway facilities are paid in equal semi-annual installments, consisting of principal and interest payments, and are divided into the following three tranches:
+Total long-term debt at the end of fiscal 2007 amounted to ¥3,636.2 billion (\$30,815 million), due to long-term liabilities incurred for the purchase of railway facilities associated with JR East's assumption of Shinkansen railway facilities and other facilities, bonds, and long-term loans.

+Long-term liabilities incurred for the purchase of railway facilities associated with JR East's assumption of Shinkansen railway facilities are paid in equal semiannual installments, consisting of principal and interest payments, and are divided into the following three tranches:

-- a. ¥959.7 billion (\$8,203 million) payable at a variable interest rate (annual interest rate in fiscal 2006: 4.37%) through March 31, 2017. - b. ¥398.4 billion (\$3,405 million) payable at a fixed annual interest rate of 6.35% through March 31, 2017. - c. ¥354.5 billion (\$3,030 million) payable at a fixed annual interest rate of 6.55% through September 30, 2051.
+- a. ¥847.8 billion (\$7,184 million) payable at a variable interest rate (annual interest rate in fiscal 2007: 4.33%) through March 31, 2017. - b. ¥372.4 billion (\$3,156 million) payable at a fixed annual interest rate of 6.35% through March 31, 2017. - c. ¥353.1 billion (\$2,993 million) payable at a fixed annual interest rate of 6.55% through September 30, 2051.

-In addition, at fiscal year-end JR East had long-term liabilities incurred for the purchase of railway facilities of ¥18.0 billion (\$153 million) for the Akita hybrid Shinkansen and ¥13.1 billion (\$112 million) for the Tokyo Monorail.
+In addition, at fiscal year-end, JR East had long-term liabilities incurred for the purchase of railway facilities of ¥16.9 billion (\$143 million) for the Akita hybrid Shinkansen and ¥11.5 billion (\$97 million) for the Tokyo Monorail.

+Long-term debt

 Since fiscal 1998, JR East has made annual early repayments of long-term liabilities incurred for the purchase of railway facilities associated with JR East's assumption of Shinkansen railway facilities based on an agreement with the Japan Railway Construction, Transport and Technology Agency.
-JR East made early repayments of ¥50.0 billion (\$427 million) in fiscal 2006.
-Plans call for annual early repayments through fiscal 2007.
+JR East made early repayments of ¥42.3 billion (\$359 million) in fiscal 2007.

 In fiscal 2002, JR East introduced a cash management system that integrated the management of the Group's cash and funding, which previously was carried out separately by subsidiaries, with the aim of reducing JR East's total long-term debt.
-Also, JR East is enhancing capital management methods that include offsetting internal settlements among subsidiaries and consolidating payments by sub-
+Also, JR East is enhancing capital management methods that include offsetting internal settlements among subsidiaries and consolidating payments by subsidiaries.

-In the year ended March 31, 2006, JR East issued six unsecured straight bonds, with a total nominal amount of ¥110.0 billion (\$940 million) and maturities from 2011 through 2025.
+In the year ended March 31, 2007, JR East issued four unsecured straight bonds, with a total nominal amount of ¥50.0 billion (\$424 million) and maturities from 2016 through 2026.
 Rating and Investment Information, Inc. (R&I), a Japanese rating agency, rated these bonds AA+.
-Overseas, JR East issued Euro pound bonds with a total nominal amount of £250.0 million (¥50.4 billion/\$430 million).
+Overseas, JR East issued two euro pound bonds with a total nominal amount of £600.0 million (¥130.8 billion/\$1,109 million) and maturities from 2031 through 2034.
 JR East's ratings for these bonds from Standard & Poor's and Moody's were AA- and Aa2, respectively.

-In order to respond to short-term financing requirements, JR East has bank overdraft facilities with its principal banks totaling ¥300.0 billion (\$2,564 million).
-R&I and Moody's rated JR East's commercial paper a-1+ and P-1, respectively, as of the end of fiscal 2006.
-JR East had outstanding commercial paper of ¥40.0 billion (\$342 million) and no bank overdrafts on March 31, 2006.
+In order to respond to short-term financing requirements, JR East has bank overdraft facilities with its principal banks totaling ¥300.0 billion (\$2,542 million).
+R&I and Moody's rated JR East's commercial paper a-1+ and P-1, respectively, as of the end of fiscal 2007.
+JR East had no outstanding commercial paper and no bank overdrafts on March 31, 2007.
 JR East does not maintain committed bank credit lines (a financing framework that permits unrestricted borrowing within contract limits based on certain conditions).